tmux-plugins/tmux-yank/README.md

 **Linux**

-Copying to clipboard is done using `xclip -selection c` command by default.
+Copying to clipboard is done using `xclip -selection clipboard` or `xsel --clipboard` command by default.

 If copying is different on your system, and you need the command to be i.e.
-`xclip -selection normal`, here's how to customize:
+`xclip -selection primary`, here's how to customize:

     # in .tmux.conf
     set -g @yank_selection "primary"

+Warning: Use long names as option ("primary", "secondary", "clipboard")

 ### Notes